awsdocs/amazon-elasticache-docs/doc_source/memcache/ParameterGroups.Modifying.md

 1. Choose **Save Changes**\.

-1. To find the name of the parameter you changed, see [Memcached Specific Parameters](ParameterGroups.Memcached.md)\.
+1. To find the name of the parameter you changed, see [Memcached specific parameters](ParameterGroups.Memcached.md)\.
 If changes to the parameter take place *After restart*, reboot every cluster that uses this parameter group\.
-For more information, see [Rebooting a Cluster](Clusters.Rebooting.md)\.
+For more information, see [Rebooting a cluster](Clusters.Rebooting.md)\.

-## Modifying a Parameter Group \(AWS CLI\)<a name="ParameterGroups.Modifying.CLI"></a>
+## Modifying a parameter group \(AWS CLI\)<a name="ParameterGroups.Modifying.CLI"></a>

 To change a parameter's value using the AWS CLI, use the command `modify-cache-parameter-group`\.

 **Example**
-To find the name and permitted values of the parameter you want to change, see [Memcached Specific Parameters](ParameterGroups.Memcached.md)
+To find the name and permitted values of the parameter you want to change, see [Memcached specific parameters](ParameterGroups.Memcached.md)
 The following sample code sets the value of two parameters, *chunk\_size* and *chunk\_size\_growth\_fact* on the parameter group `myMem14`\.
 For Linux, macOS, or Unix: